 Using the headset is a pretty straightforward affair.
 The Razer Kraken Ultimate features a mic mute button placed on the mic—just squeeze the tip to mute.
 Additionally there’s a volume dial and a surround sound button on the back of the left headphone.
 The headphone hinges don’t offer a terribly wide range of movement, so it takes a little adjustment to get the fit just right.
 Overall it really doesn’t take much work to this gaming headset up and running.

 However, this particular Kraken works on fewer platforms than most.
 This is a USB gaming headset, which means it really only works on PC.
 On top of that, the headset depends on linking up to Razer’s Synapse for its surround sound.
-That means the button for turning surround sound on and off wont do anything other than light up until you turn the setting on in Synapse.
+That means the button for turning surround sound on and off won’t do anything other than light up until you turn the setting on in Synapse.
 Turning it on is also a little finicky, as many games will still default to stereo sound until you change their individual settings in Synapse.

-Gaming with the Razer Kraken Ultimate
+What is gaming like with the Razer Kraken Ultimate?

-Despite the issues I had with Razer Synapse, the Kraken Ultimate offered a uniformly solid gaming experience.
+Despite the issues I had with Razer Synapse software, the Kraken Ultimate offered a uniformly solid gaming experience.
 Playing games like Dauntless, Doom Eternal, and Overwatch offered no struggle for the headset.
 The fabric and cooling gel combination in the ear pads made wearing the headset for multi-hour gaming sessions easy.
 This a pretty lightweight headset, so extended periods of time with it on cause minimal strain.

 The Razer Kraken Ultimate brings surround sound using THX spatial audio, which apparently offers 3″60-degree sphere for more realistic audio depth.”
 Once it was on, the surround sound worked great—though not necessarily any better than other competing standards—especially in Doom, where keeping on the move while surround by a wide variety of enemies is basically the only way to survive.
 I never had any trouble distinguishing what kinds of enemies were different positions around.
 I still died a lot, but surround sound won’t make you better at a game, it’s just one more piece of the puzzle.